Back to Main Salmon Ridge Sno-Park page

-Our most recent report (Feb.
+A report from last winter gives an idea of what you might find further up the trail: (Feb.
 2022): “Today I went out Anderson Creek trail and found that the upper part is just fantastic.
 There is now a track pretty much the full length of the road.
 The culverts at the washout have washed away.
 Crossing the stream is actually easier than before.
 Snow is very thin in some areas of dense cover about 1.5 miles out.
 Bare patches soon.
 Last prior tracks at 2.25 miles just past the first big switchback, I was breaking trail after that.
 About a half dozen notable dead falls between 2.5 and 3 miles.
 I was able to cross all of them without removing skis.
 After about 3 miles the road magically clears, no problematic deadfalls beyond, just endless fluffy white goodness.
 Fantastic alpine views beyond about 4 miles.
 At 5.1 miles just short of the end of the road there’s a big open slope above and below the road, I chose not to cross because of potential avalanche hazard.” – James

 The 2nd map shows the general outline of the trail.
 The trail has nice smooth rolling gradient for the first couple of miles.
 There is a washout at 0.9 mile.
-Up to that point, sufficient maintenance has been done that the trail is suitable for beginning back-country skiers.
+Up to that point, it is appropriate for most any skiers.
+It’s great for skate skiing – it sometimes has classical tracks, but not always.
 No trailwork has been done beyond the washout – but it is interesting territory to explore and after the switchback at mile 2, a chance to gain elevation.
 Look behind you – you will be skiing back down the same way!